couchbase/docs-operator/operatorConfig.md

 ```

-Most fields in the operator configuration should never be changed and we recommend using the configuration as is.
+Most fields in the Operator configuration should never be changed and we recommend using the configuration as is.
 Some exceptions are below.

 **Changing The Namespace**

-The operator will manage clusters in the namespace that it is deployed in.
-If you want to deploy the operator in a namespace other than the default namespace then the metadata.namespace field can be changed.
+The Operator will manage clusters in the namespace that it is deployed in.
+If you want to deploy the Operator in a namespace other than the default namespace then the `metadata.namespace` field can be changed.

 **Changing The Operation Container Image**